 About Lung Institute

 At Lung Institute (LI), we are changing the lives of hundreds of people across the nation through the innovative technology of regenerative medicine.
 We are committed to providing patients a more effective way to address pulmonary conditions and improve quality of life.
-Our physicians, through their designated practices, have gained worldwide recognition for the successful application of revolutionary minimally invasive stem cell therapies.
+Our physicians, through their designated practices, have gained worldwide recognition for the successful application of revolutionary minimally invasive cellular therapies.
 With over a century of combined medical experience, our doctors have established a patient experience designed with the highest concern for patient safety and quality of care.